DorisRipley/MOVIE-RATINGS-ER-MODELING-DATABASE-VISUAL-DASHBOARD/README.md

 ## Deliverables

 **Part 1:** A Word file containing the image of the designed ER model, developed using a diagramming tool such as Lucidchart or draw.io.

 **Part 2:** A .sql script file containing DDL and DML SQL statements used to create the tables and insert data into them.

+## Data Cleaning Challenges
+Working with the given dataset was like untangling a ball of yarn!
+Here's what we faced:

+**Mixed Data Types:** Imagine expecting a column of numbers and finding words mixed in.
+That's what happened with our data.
+We had to go in and make sure each column had just one type of data.

+**Unexpected Characters:** In some columns, where we expected years (like '1995' or '2005'), we found weird characters.
+We had to carefully look through and fix these.

+**Repeating Data: ** Some rows in our data were like echoes – they just repeated what was already there.
+We had to identify these duplicates and remove them to keep our data neat and tidy.

+**Database Drama:** When we tried to move our cleaned-up data into a MySQL database, we ran into some technical hiccups.
+It's like trying to fit a square peg in a round hole!
+We had to break our data into smaller pieces and then insert them bit by bit.

+In simple words, cleaning this data was a journey, but step by step, we made it neat and ready to use!